 If there are not enough tables provide a clipboard.

-When they complete the “Volunteer Registration Form”, the prospective volunteer shall be directed to

-Volunteer Screening Station.
+When they complete the “Volunteer Registration Form”, the prospective volunteer shall be directed to the Volunteer Screening Station.
 NOTE: ALL VOLUNTEERS MUST BE DIRECTED TO THIS STATION.

 VRC Staff volunteers will be directed to the VRC Director (or designee) so they can get instructions regarding how to be registered, record worktime, obtain ID badge and receive required training.